 We don’t just rub on trigger points.
 The soft tissue work we do is leagues above Trigger Point Therapy (I mean come on, I taught my 3-year old how to do it so you shouldn’t have to pay us to do it).
 I’m not saying we don’t use our thumbs, because we do.
 A lot. (we’ve also been known to utilize our elbows and knees too occasionally).
 We do a LOT of a technique called “myofascial release” that does an incredible job of loosening up tight muscles.
 Ever heard of Active Release Technique or ART?
 It’s a lot like that in that it’s similar in technique, but we have created our own “protocol” of sorts, and so far patients are pretty happy with it.
 We also do things like “floss” joints, “strap” hips and various other techniques with ill-defined and ambiguous names.

-We also do this thing called “sliding cup,” a cupping technique that (if Michael Phelps thinks it’s cool, then we do too) does an incredible job of breaking down adhesions, such as scar tissue or fibrosis, as well as aid in the development of increased local blood flow (angiogenesis).
+We also do this thing called “cupping”.
+Cupping technique that (if Michael Phelps thinks it’s cool, then we do too) does an incredible job of breaking down fascial adhesions, decompressing small peripheral/superficial nerves, and aiding in the reorganization of scar tissue.
+I’ts also been shown to aid in the development of increased local blood flow (angiogenesis).
 We use cupping a lot to address various muscle imbalances in the body.

 We use another tool called a “Scout”.
 The Scout is a wonderful tool developed by a friend of ours.
 It was her answer to a company called Graston’s clunky (and ridiculously expensive) tool and their patented “Graston Technique”.
 For years Graston owned the market on this stainless steel tool, which was only an adaptation to an ancient Chinese technique (dating as early as 202 CE) called “gu-sha“.
 But after Graston’s patent expired and they could finally have competitors, the Scout was among them.
 We love it, and our patients do too.
 It’s an incredibly effective tool.
 It does many of the same things as in cupping, but a whole lot more.
 Gu-sha means to “scrape wind” in Vietnamese, so we simply call it “scraping“.
 But please don’t get too caught up in the name – it’s not what it’s called that matters; it’s what it does.